 Biography: Anastasia Ioannou is a Chemical Engineer with special interest in offshore renewable energy.
 Anastasia obtained her Dip-Eng degree in Chemical Engineering from the National Technical University of Athens (NTUA), Greece.
 Upon completion of her first degree she became a member of the UPRC research team in the EC FP7 project for the Assessment of Policy Interrelationships and Impacts on Sustainability in Europe (APRAISE).
 She was also involved in the FP7 project GreenEcoNet for the acceleration of green technologies and practices within the business sector.
-Anastasia is currently a research student in the first cohort of the REMS CDT Programme and her main research interests lie within the development of decision support methods for sustainable energy technologies and incorporating information uncertainty in well-informed decision making.
+Anastasia was a research student in the first cohort of the REMS CDT Programme and her main research interests lie within the development of decision support methods for sustainable energy technologies and incorporating information uncertainty in well-informed decision making.

 Thesis title: Risk-based Evaluation Framework of Sustainable Energy Technologies